-- In-feed video ads that appear between user-generated content.
+- In-feed video ads that appear between user-generated content on the “For You” feed.
 These are skippable, full-screen ads with call to action buttons.

 - Hashtag challenges, encouraging users to make a video using a promoted hashtag.

-To achieve organic success on TikTok your videos will need to be funny, unique, or both.
-But a viral video on the platform can quickly spread to beyond TikTok.
-Unlike other social media platforms that make it difficult for you to share content with non-users, TikTok has a built in video download button.
+To achieve organic success on TikTok your videos will need to be funny, informative, or both.
+But a viral video on the platform can quickly spread beyond TikTok.
+Unlike other social media platforms that make it difficult for you to share content with non-users, TikTok has a built-in video download button.
 Users can export and email your videos or post them to other social media sites (all with the TikTok watermark).

-Although TikTok has only existed for a couple of years, it’s already gathered a passionate following among young audiences.
+TikTok has gathered a passionate following among young audiences.
 Brands that are willing to be authentic and maybe even a little bit silly might be able to capture the attention of this audience.
-Doing so will take experimentation.
-There’s no telling how TikTok might evolve in the future.
-Whether you choose to market there or not, it’s certainly worth keeping an eye on this rising star in the social media universe.

 When considering the potential return on investment, brands should weigh TikTok’s reputation as well as their own likelihood of success on the platform.
 Whether you choose to market there or not, it’s certainly worth keeping an eye on TikTok.